Javaabu/menu-builder/README.md

 ```

 When displaying the menu, you can use the following methods to further customize how the menu is displayed:
-`iconPrefix` = sets the icon prefix used by all the menu items
+`iconPrefix` - sets the icon prefix used by all the menu items
 `guard` - sets the guard used to find the current user
+`id` - sets the css id of the menu

 ### Changing the CSS Framework